 Once you've opened the Default configuration or added a new country configuration, choose the data retention period.

 From the list, choose a data retention period for the country.
 This period begins after you reject a candidate or mark them withdrawn, or the candidate withdraws their application(s).
-When it ends, SmartRecruiters will ask the candidate if they would like their info kept or deleted, and follow the candidate's instructions to delete or keep their info.

 Here's a full explanation of when SmartRecruiters will delete candidate data, and a list of the data that's deleted.